10 Things You May Not Have Known About Naturopathic Doctors

 aretrained and certified in a wide variety of treatment modalities.
 These include:

 - Nutritional therapy

 - Botanical medicine

-- Naturopathic manipulation/hands on therapy
+- Naturopathic manipulation/

 - Injection therapy